jet-universe/sophon/README.md

 ./datasets/JetClassII/Pythia/{Res2P,Res34P,QCD}_*.root
 ```

-The required dataset files for training and evaluation is shown in the [table](#data-packing).
+The required data files for training and validation is shown in the [table](#data-packing).
+The test data is not used in this work.

 ### Training